This post may contain affiliate links.

 How to make Thai drunken noodles (Pad Kee Mao)

-- Add some oil to a pan then add the garlic, chilli, onion and red pepper and let cook until it begins to slightly caramelize.
+Step 2: Heat some vegetable oil in a pan or a wok on medium-high heat, then add the garlic, chilli, onion and red pepper and let cook until it begins to slightly caramelize.

 - Use wide rice noodles instead of thin rice noodles for this recipe.
-The texture of the wide rice noodles is delicious!
+The texture of the wide rice noodles is delicious and is more traditional for a Pad Kee Mao.
+Wide rice noodles also work great to make my 15-minute Miso Noodle Stir Fry!

 - Prep Time: 15 minutes